“Work. Work. Work. Work. Work.”

 WHY YOU SHOULD VISIT: Montreal oozes charm.
 It also oozes gravy atop a pile of poutine: We recommend Greenspot off Notre-Dame Street, where a classic plate runs about CA$10.

 Whether you’re studying French or are just capable enough to order une bière, the bustling Quartier des Spectacles entertainment district is a terrific place to flex your language skills with the local bartenders.
 A pro tip: Packed with fresh food booths, visit Jean-Talon Market for some to-go grub before walking to the top of Mount Royal Park, where you can picnic while enjoying the panoramic views.
+There really is an endless supply of things to do in Montreal.

 So, take a sabbatical from your studies — it’s time for a trip!
 Round up your crew and start making memories at one of these top destinations for college students.
 Or if you’re planning a trip for spring break, we have a list of SB-specific hot spots that might be more up your alley. 😎